ModelAtlasofTheEarth/metadata_schema/README.md

 In RO-Crate a research-object is encapsulated through a collection (crate) of several `schema.org` types or entities.
 Schema.org is a collaborative, community activity with a mission to create, maintain, and promote schemas for structured data on the Internet, on web pages, in email messages, and beyond.

 Some of these entities refer to directories and file payloads that are stored in the M@TE model (e.g. on Github/NCI).
-These are referred to as `data entities`
+These are generally referred to as `data entities`.
 Other entities exist elsewhere, for instance people, research groups, and data is already available on persistent web repositories, such as Zenodo.
 These are referred to as `contextual entities`

 Ro-crates use the JSON-LD format.
 JSON-LD is a lightweight Linked Data format.
 In the JSON-LD format, the crate is represented by the @graph array: